 The Nanki is a limited express service which runs between Nagoya Station and two destinations in Wakayama Prefecture: Shingu and Kii-Katsuura.
-This train is notable for passing through several important locations on the scenic Kii peninsula, and is also called the “Wide View Nanki” because its large windows enable passengers to fully enjoy the passing scenery.
+This train passes through several important locations on the scenic Kii Peninsula.
+Current Nanki services use JR Central’s HC85 hybrid trains, whose wide windows make the passing coastal and mountain scenery a major part of the journey.

-The Nanki is operated by JR Central, but for part of its journey it runs along the private Ise Line.
+The Nanki is operated by JR Central, but between Kawarada and Tsu it uses the private Ise Railway section.
 For this reason it is not completely free for Japan Rail Pass holders.
-If you have a Japan Rail Pass you will have to pay a small surcharge to Ise Railway, but including the passenger ticket of 510 yen, and the limited express fee of 310 yen, the total charge is still only 820 yen.
+If you have a Japan Rail Pass, you will have to pay a surcharge to Ise Railway.
+The current total is 840 yen, including a passenger ticket of 520 yen and a limited express fee of 320 yen.
+Ise Railway does not accept transport IC cards for this section, so have cash or another accepted payment method ready.
 At Nagoya Station this train departs from Platform 12.

 Table of Contents